Stuart P. Green

-“Vice Crimes and Preventive Justice,” 8 Criminal Law and Philosophy (forthcoming, 2013)
+“Vice Crimes and Preventive Justice,” 8 Criminal Law and Philosophy (2013)

-Foreword to New England Law Review sysmposium on Thirteen Ways to Steal a Bicycle (forthcoming, 2013)
+Foreword to New England Law Review symposium on Thirteen Ways to Steal a Bicycle (2013)

 Prefacio a la edicion en Castellano, Mentir, hacer trampas y apropiarse de lo ajeno (Marcel Pons Publishers, 2013) (preface to Spanish edition of Lying, Cheating, and Stealing: A Moral Theory of White Collar Crime)

 Foreword to Symposium on Vice and the Criminal Law, 7 Criminal Law & Philosophy 3 (2013)